sjoerdsch/GDSN-Create-CIS/README.md

 The CIS message is used by a data recipient create a subscription for the data of a certain supplier.
 The data recipient will receive data if a publication from the supplier is in place.

-More information about GDSN: https://www.gs1.org/services/gdsn
+More information about Global Data Synchronisation Network (GDSN): https://www.gs1.org/services/gdsn

 **Usage**
 1. Create a csv file in the input directory with the structure: